andrelmfarias/rfcs/grid/20190821-grid-platform.md

 #### Advantages
 - Lower complexity.
 - Easy scalability ( to add new nodes, we only need to update the list of know nodes on grid gateway component ).
-- The network won't be overheadead with control messages.
+- The network won't be overheadead by control messages.
 - Connections between grid nodes can be made by demand (They don't need to maintain several thread processes to maintain all connections in a keep-alive status).
 - User authentication at node level.